 Often you’ll see blogging, investing in real estate and flipping items on eBay referred to passive income streams.
 Yes, these are all ways to make more money.
 However, all of these options require a lot more time and effort to see the payoff.
 Becoming a landlord isn’t just buying the real estate, getting a tenant and collecting a check.
 A passive income stream is truly a set it and forget it.
 If you’re willing to put in more effort, learn about how to make money fast with a side hustle.

-What are ways you’ve found to generate passive income streams?
+What are ways passive income ideas you’ve used in 2022?